I’m a writer of Speculative Fiction novels and short stories. I’ve written many novels and published many short stories.

-I work as a software release engineer and write fiction in my spare time.
+I work as a software QA Analyst and write fiction in my spare time.
 I have maintained a blog about writing and technology since 1998.
 I’ve done such diverse jobs as being an assistant cameraman for indie films, building munitions for the Air Force and testing multi-function printers for HP.

 I try and post at least twice a week, sometimes more often.
 Topics range from my thoughts on Science Fiction, writing, using Linux and model building, with a bit of my personal life tossed in for good measure.